-FLACS I continued to use Math in Focus as its core curriculum program in mathematics.
+FLACS II continued to use Math in Focus as its core curriculum program in mathematics.
 In 2020-21, all schools adopted the 2020 edition of the program, which included digital texts for students and teachers, interactive presentation materials, and virtual manipulatives.
 These resources were immensely helpful in supporting remote learning this year.
 All FLACS schools adopted DreamBox Math, which had been piloted by the middle school campus in the previous year.
 This program is an online adaptive program that comes from the same philosophy as Math in Focus.
 All curricular materials focused on problem-solving, learning by doing, using manipulatives, and a conceptual understanding of mathematics.
+Mid-way through the year, in response to the data that was being collected, FLACS II also used i-Ready Mathematics with students in grades K-5.

 Working with students remotely in mathematics presented challenges as the FLACS mathematics approach is heavily based on using manipulatives and working in small groups to discuss problems.
 One option would have been to radically shift the approach to teaching mathematics to a more procedural traditional approach.
 However, the school and network leaders felt that this would ultimately compromise future learning for students.
-Instead, to mitigate this, teachers utilized collaborative tools (chat, collaborative documents, breakout/small group rooms) to simulate these discussions and problem-solving based instruction.
+Instead, to mitigate this, teachers utilized collaborative tools (chat, collaborative documents, break out/small group rooms) to simulate these discussions and problem-solving based instruction.
 They also sent manipulative materials to student's homes or made use of virtual manipulatives.